-5 Fun Ways to Use Realia in Your Classroom< Back to the TEFL News
+5 Fun Ways to Use Realia in Your Classroom

 If you’re a teacher, chances are that you’ve used “realia” at some point in your classroom (especially if you teach young learners) and you may not have even realized it!
 Whether you’ve held up a real object to elicit a vocabulary word from students or brought in a special item from home to grab your students’ attention, you’re using realia.
 If you are beginning to learn how to teach kids english, using realia is a great technique to help your students learn!